jshannon75/geog4300/Labs/Lab 2_ Point patterns and quadrat analysis/Lab_2_Spatial_stats.md

 ![](Lab_2_Spatial_stats_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-2-1.png)

-**Question 8 (3 points)** *Using the script from week 7 in class as a guide, combine the kernel density map and appropriately sized quadrat grid for robberies in Spokane during the study period.
+**Question 8 (2 points)** *Using the script from week 7 in class as a guide, combine the kernel density map and appropriately sized quadrat grid for robberies in Spokane during the study period.
 You’ll need to include “add=TRUE” for the quadratcount function to layer it and change the text color to white as we did in class.*

-**Question 9 (4 points)** *Based on your analysis in the questions 6 through 8, describe the statistical and geographic distribution of burglary in the city of Spokane in a paragraph.
-Specifically address any skew in this data and the geographic location of the highest and lowest values for the burglary rate.
-Which of these visualizations was most helpful to you and why?*
+**Question 9 (3 points)** *Based on your analysis in the questions 6 through 8, describe two notable patterns you see in the statistical and geographic distribution of burglary in the city of Spokane.*

+**Question 10 (2 points)** *In this lab, you have used mean center, calculated rates, location quotients, kernel density mapping, and quadrat analysis to analyze the distribution of crime in Spokane.
+Pick **two** of these and compare what they tell you about this dataset.
+How are they similar and/or different?*

-### Probability
+### Part 4: Probability

 The number of persons in each camping party that reserves a campsite at Dawgsville National Park is assumed to be distributed as a Poisson distribution.
 The maximum number of persons in a camping party is 6.
 The mean number of persons in a camping party is 2.43.

-**Question 10 (2 points):** *Calculate the probability of observing each possible count of persons in a camping party for each reservation (including no shows).*
+**Question 11 (2 points):** *Calculate the probability of observing each possible count of persons in a camping party for each reservation (including no shows).*

 For the past 100 years, a stream close to Athens has been measured at a gauging station.
 The station measures the volume passing a point in a minute, so the values obtained are in units of cubic feet per minute (or CFM).
 A USGS scientist has crunched these numbers and determined that the results are normally distributed, with a mean of 35.26 CFM and a standard deviation of 4.61 CFM

-**Question 11 (2 points):** *Calculate the probabilities the stream flow in a given year will exceed 42 and 48 CFM.*
+**Question 12 (2 points):** *Calculate the probabilities the stream flow in a given year will exceed 42 and 48 CFM.*